 Get out the appliances or tools you’ll need, such as a food processor, blender, or grater.

 Set up a dinner party timeline for starting each task by estimating how long each dish will take to prepare and planning backwards from the time your guests will arrive to when you need to start cooking.
-Give yourself a bit of leeway for unexpected interruptions, etc.

 Remember, though, that even if the meal isn’t ready on time, you can still take a few moments while you’re waiting to enjoy your guests or just take a little breather.

-Step 8.
-Get cooking
+8. Get cooking

-Now you’re ready to cook!
 Clear a work area on the countertop and, to make clean-up easier, cover the area with some parchment or waxed paper.

 A little while before your dinner guests arrive, assign someone else to keep an eye on the stove and take a break.

-Take off your apron, put on something cute and comfy, brush your teeth, put on some lipstick and a smile, take several deep breaths, and (this is the most important part) imagine the whole evening going beautifully — see yourself hopping in bed that night thinking about how great everything went.
+Take off your apron, put on something cute and comfortable, brush your teeth, put on some lipstick and a smile, take several deep breaths, and (this is the most important part) imagine the whole evening going beautifully — see yourself hopping in bed that night thinking about how great everything went.
 Sounds corny, but believe me it works!

-If you need a little extra help to relax before you host your get-together, two of my favorite homeopathic remedies are Rescue Remedy and Calms Forte.
-Even though I entertain quite a bit, sometimes I still get nervous before our guests arrive.
-When that happens, I reach for one of these natural helpers to calm my nerves so I can relax and enjoy myself.
+Even though I entertain quite a bit, I still get nervous before our guests arrive, so I often reach for one of these natural helpers to calm my nerves so I can relax and enjoy myself.

 Then turn on the porch lights and several lights in the house so your home looks warm and welcoming for your guests.